Gaddampally-HariChandana/2022Fall-CS5710-Machine-Learning-/README.md

 i)data compression and
 ii) data visualization.

 The difference between PCA & LDA is that, PCA & LDA both are dimenstionality reduction techniques.
 LDA tries to find feature subspace which maximizes class separability & PCA doesn't have such constraints.
-So, LDA we used y variable also while fitting the data.
+So, for LDA we used y variable also while fitting the data.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------